 Of course, there’s more to homeworking health than your workstation.
 It’s essential to stay hydrated and to take regular breaks from your work – ideally every 20 minutes or so.

-You could use this time to stretch, or simply get away from the screen by taking a stroll outside – adhering to the latest Government guidelines.
-If you have access to a garden, even better, or if your home is big enough, you could even walk around that.
-Back pain and postural discomfort generally respond well to gentle exercise, so every step you take is great for your health in the lockdown.
+You could use this time to stretch or simply get away from the screen by taking a stroll outside in your garden if you’re fortunate enough to have one or alternatively in your local neighbourhood – all while adhering to the latest Government guidelines.
+Back pain and postural discomfort generally respond well to gentle exercise and activity, so every step you take is great for your physical and mental health during lockdown.

 If you do experience any issues always seek advice from a qualified health professional.
 You can also find more information online from ACPOHE.